anishanne/talkingtextbook/talkingtextbook/README.md

 ## Setting up MongoDB Vector Search

+You must use MongoDB Atlas as vector search is not supported on MongoDB Community editions.
 In MongoDB Atlas, head over to the `Atlas Search` tab, select Vector Search JSON Editor, and enter the following:

 ```json